navgg/Quake-3-1.16n-extensions/README.md

 - ability to disable chat beep or enemy taunt sounds
 - resolving favorite servers by domain name
 - rewards display fixed if it's more than 10
+- video playback in cinematics menu fixed for widescreens
 - colored server names shifting left bug fixed in server browser menu
 - optimization: removed some debug info